 The David and Lura Lovell Collection

 After selling their profitable companies, David and Lura Lovell established a family foundation to help support the mental health industry based on the decades of work Lura has done on behalf of their son and others.
-The foundation was a lifelong dream of the Lovell’s and continues today to invest in non-profit organizations that support people and programs that empower lives, provide opportunities, improve conditions and advance community.
+The foundation was a lifelong dream of the Lovell’s and continues today to invest in non-profit organizations that support people and programs that empower lives, provide opportunities, improve conditions, and advance community.

 Lura also had a love and appreciation of the Desert Southwest and the artwork created here.
-Since 1989, she collected over 100 pieces of contemporary Native American and Mexican artwork.
+Since 1989, she has collected over 100 pieces of contemporary Native American and Mexican artwork.
 She had a great love and appreciation for the art and gardens of Tohono Chul, so much so that several of the outdoor spaces at her home were inspired by the gardens of Tohono Chul.
-When she passing in 2013, her art collection was donated to Tohono Chul.
+When she passed in 2013, her art collection was donated to Tohono Chul.

 Hopi Wicker Plaque with Pinwheel Designs